 Items to Look for on a Wedding Budget Spreadsheet

 Your wedding is a unique experience, but there are some things that every wedding spreadsheet should have, including:

-There are a few expenses that every wedding planner needs to anticipate.
+- The basics: Every wedding planner needs to anticipate a few expenses.
 Make sure your wedding spreadsheet has areas to record the most basic features of every wedding, like your venue, attire, invitations, save-the-dates and catering.

-Are you the type of bride or groom who wants to rock out to music from your iPhone played over the venue speakers or are you willing to splurge for a violin quartet?
-Either way, you need to allocate at least some money for your entertainment — even if it’s just $20 to legally download your favorite songs.
+- Entertainment: Are you the type of bride or groom who wants to rock out to music from your iPhone played over the venue speakers or are you willing to splurge for a violin quartet?
+Either way, you need to allocate at least some money for your entertainment, even if it’s just $20 to legally download your favorite songs.

 Our Picks for the Best Wedding Budget Templates